 - To determine the extent of a tumor or learn how far a cancer may have spread

 - To help determine if treatment is working

 These are sometimes used to look for tumors, but their use is limited mainly to looking at bones because they do not show much detail in internal organs.
-An x-ray of the chest is sometimes done to look for cancer that might have spread to the lungs, although it isn't needed if a chest CT scan is being done.
+A chest x-ray is sometimes done to look for cancer that might have spread to the lungs, although it isn’t needed if a chest CT scan is being done.

 The CT scan is an x-ray test that produces detailed cross-sectional images of parts of the body, including soft tissues such as muscles.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around your child while he or she lies on a table.
 A computer then combines these pictures into images of slices of the part of the body being studied.

 This test can provide fairly detailed information about a tumor, including how large it is and if it has invaded nearby structures.
 It can also be used to look at nearby lymph nodes, as well as the lungs or other areas of the body where the cancer might have spread.

 Before the scan, your child may be asked to drink a contrast solution and/or get an intravenous (IV) injection of a contrast dye that helps better outline abnormal areas in the body.
 Your child may need an IV line through which the contrast dye is injected.
 The contrast may cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives.
 Rarely, more serious reactions like trouble breathing or low blood pressure can occur.
 Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.